 However, ductile and brittle materials behave differently in indent formation, and thus size of indentation created by the impact of single abrasive grit is different for ductile and brittle materials.
 Under few assumptions, MRR for abrasive jet machining for different materials can be modeled analytically and can be expressed as provided below.

-Expression of MRR for ductile and brittle materials in AJM
+- Condition for equal MRR in ductile and brittle materials in AJM.

 Process capability of abrasive jet machining